-The main parameters of the multilevel method were set as it was defined in the proof of theorem \ref{sec:mc_algorithm} with $\beta=2,$ i.e $n_{l}=2^{l}$ and $M_{l}=\lceil \delta^{-1}(2^{-(l+1)/2})\rceil$ for $l \in \mathbb{N}.$ The following part of this chapter corresponds to the remaining parameters of an algorithm which were dynamically estimated via the procedure presented in \cite{GILES}.
+In numerical experiments, the main parameters of the multilevel method are set as defined in the proof of theorem \ref{sec:mc_algorithm} with $\beta=2,$ i.e $n_{l}=2^{l}$ and $M_{l}=\lceil \delta^{-1}(2^{-(l+1)/2})\rceil$ for $l \in \mathbb{N}.$ The following part of this subsection refers to the remaining parameters of an algorithm which are dynamically estimated with the procedure presented in \cite{GILES}.

-Until the next subsection let the superscript of any estimator denote the iteration number of an algorithm.
-Thus, let $\widehat{L}^{(i)}$ denote the number of levels (excluding zero-level) at $i$-th iteration of the procedure.
-The number of levels is updated concerning the following formula
+Until the next subsection let superscript of any estimator denote the iteration number of an algorithm.
+For example, let $\widehat{L}^{(i)}$ denote the number of levels (excluding zero-level) at $i$-th iteration of the procedure.
+The number of levels is updated according to the following formula